 PEDLS Yannis C. Yortsos — Lecture

-|Speaker:||Yannis C. Yortsos, Dean of the Universtiy of Southern California Viterbi School of Engineering and the Zohrab Kaprielian Chair in Engineering
+|Yannis C. Yortsos, Dean of the University of Southern California Viterbi School of Engineering and the Zohrab Kaprielian Chair in Engineering

 |School or Program:

-With the extraordinary advances in technology, including AI, and Generative AI in particular, the intertwining of social phenomena with engineering and engineering schools becomes even tighter.
-A synchronization of Societal and Technical Readiness levels demands trustworthiness to help bridge these two domains, which importantly must arise from engineering disciplines.
+With the extraordinary advances in technology, including AI and Generative AI in particular, the intertwining of social phenomena with engineering and engineering schools becomes even tighter.
+A synchronization of Societal and Technical Readiness Levels demands trustworthiness to help bridge these two domains, which importantly must arise from engineering disciplines.
 As a result, engineering education will have to incorporate human- and social-centric attributes, particularly the development of outstanding character in addition to outstanding technical competence, to endow our graduates with increasing societal trustworthiness.
-I will discuss how such attributes are becoming key components of existing and new programs while also forming the new iteration of the Grand Challenges Scholars Program, co-conceived at USC in 2009 and winner of the Gordon Prize of the National Academy of Engineering in 2022.
+Yortsos will discuss how such attributes are becoming key components of existing and new programs while also forming the new iteration of the Grand Challenges Scholars Program, co-conceived at USC in 2009 and winner of the Gordon Prize of the National Academy of Engineering in 2022.

-Yannis C. Yortsos is the Dean of the USC Viterbi School of Engineering and the Zohrab Kaprielian Chair in Engineering.
-He received a BS (Diploma) in Chemical Engineering from the National Technical University of Athens, Greece, and MS and Ph.D. degrees from the California Institute of Technology, all in chemical engineering.
+Yannis C. Yortsos is the dean of the USC Viterbi School of Engineering and the Zohrab Kaprielian Chair in Engineering.
+He received a BS (diploma) in chemical engineering from the National Technical University of Athens, Greece, and MS and PhD degrees from the California Institute of Technology, all in chemical engineering.

-Yortsos was elected to the US National Academy of Engineering in 2008 and served on the NAE Council from 2017-2023.
+Yortsos was elected to the National Academy of Engineering (NAE) in 2008 and served on the NAE council from 2017-2023.
 In 2022, he received the Gordon Prize of the NAE for co-founding the Grand Challenges Scholars Program.
-The same year, he was a co-recipient of a Los Angeles area Emmy for the USC Viterbi documentary Lives not Grades, which documented the journey of USC engineering students to a refugee camp on the Greek island of Lesvos and their effort to provide technology solutions to improve their condition.
+The same year, he was a co-recipient of a Los Angeles area Emmy for the USC Viterbi documentary “Lives Not Grades,” which documented the journey of USC engineering students to a refugee camp on the Greek island of Lesvos and their effort to provide technology solutions to improve the refugees’ condition.